SourceNinja/docs/heroku-addon.md

 ### Development environment

-The gem automatically disables the pushing of developement and testing data to SourceNinja.
+The gem automatically disables the pushing of development and testing data to SourceNinja.
 This way the data received about gems will only refer to production data.
 In doing this, SourceNinja always reflects what gems are used in production.

 ### Deploy changes